Shoulder

 The shoulder is the most mobile joint in the body, which is exactly why it's also the most pain-prone.
 "Rotator cuff issue" is shorthand for half a dozen different problems — tendinopathy, partial tears, full-thickness tears, bursitis, impingement under the acromion — and they don't all need the same treatment.

 Tears themselves are not one category.
 A small, atraumatic partial tear in a 55-year-old's supraspinatus often does well with loaded rehab and never needs a surgeon.
-A traumatic full-thickness tear in a younger, active patient is a different conversation, and the timeline to surgical opinion matters.
+These build quietly — repetitive overhead work, poor shoulder mechanics, and tendons that lose elasticity with age all wear the cuff down over time.
+A traumatic full-thickness tear is a different conversation: the fall onto an outstretched arm, the heavy object lifted the wrong way.
+The timeline to surgical opinion matters there.
 Imaging findings on their own do not decide the path — what your shoulder can actually do, how it responds to load, and what you need from it determine the plan.

 On top of that you've got frozen shoulder (which behaves nothing like a torn tendon and responds badly to aggressive stretching), AC joint sprains, biceps tendon irritation, and the post-op shoulders we see after rotator cuff repair or labrum surgery.